ali-asgar/Ground-Robots-Swarm-Project/README.md

 NOTE: Whenever connecting the Roboclaw, it is necessary to give the serial port adapter files read and write permissions.

-'sudo chmod 666 /dev/ttyUSB0 /dev/ttyACM0'
+`sudo chmod 666 /dev/ttyUSB0 /dev/ttyACM0`

 ## Setting up prerequisites